Anastasia-Labs/opshin-audit/catalyst_docs/audit-tracker-template.typ

 5. Tried to replicate aiken acceptance tests in opshin(only first 20 test cases)
    - Challenge - opshin supports only a limited language constructs, its a challenge to replicate most of the aiken acceptance tests.

+== Hunting Critical Security vulnerabilities
+The compiler pipeline consists of the following steps:

+Tokenization -> AST building -> Type checking and type inference -> Code generation (Pluto)

+(Pluto-to-UPLC is out of scope)

+Each of these steps can potentially introduce Critical errors into the final validator output.
+The step which is most likely to contain such vulnerabities is the Pluto-to-UPLC conversion step, but that step isnt in this audits scope.

+=== Tokenization step

+- Not throwing an error when a bytearray literal has odd length
+- Not throwing an error when mixing tabs and spaces for the indentation
+- Not throwing an error when encountering inconsistent indentation

+=== AST building

+- Collecting build errors but not throwing them at the end
+- Incorrect grouping of tokens, leading to unexpected behavior

+=== Type checking

+- Not throwing an error when a type is wrong

+=== Type inference

+- Infering the wrong type, leading to the wrong Pluto code being generated

+=== Code generation

+- Code omitted
+- If the generated code is textual: missing tokens (e.g. missing quotes for literal strings)